andrezgz/slicedom/Patterns-for-Managing-Source-Code-Branches.md

 ![](resources/Dev-Patterns-for-Managing-Source-Code-Branches-010.png)

-If Scarlett works on ==more than one feature at the same time, she'll open a separate branch for each one==.
+If Scarlett works on <mark>more than one feature at the same time, she'll open a separate branch for each one</mark>.

 #### When to use Future Branching